jharmer95/rpc.hpp/INSTALL.md

 To build the tests, make sure your build environment is set up.
 Also make sure that the `BUILD_TESTING` option is set in your `CMakeCache.txt`.

-> **NOTE:** The test server will have to be running for the tests to succeed.
-You could run it in a
-> separate terminal session, or add `tests/test_server & ` at the beginning of the `ctest` command
-> below.
-The tests will successfully kill the server on completion.

 From the project _build_ directory run: